Director of General Chemistry Labs

 What Your Key Responsibilities Will Be

-- Collaborate with the Director of Undergraduate Academic Affairs to build course schedules for each semester, and to supervise and track enrollments to open or close additional sections as needed.
+- Collaborate with the Director of Undergraduate Academic Affairs to build course schedules for each semester, and to monitor and track enrollments to open or close additional sections as needed.

 - Solve problems in laboratory procedures as they occur; this requires the Director to be physically present when labs are in session.

-- Work with Campus organizations to make General Chemistry Laboratories less costly for students, more sustainable and more energy efficient.
+- Work with Campus organizations to make laboratories less costly for students, more sustainable and more energy efficient.